July 8, 2015

 “I hope every attendee will walk away with one connection for themselves, one idea for their company, and one collaboration that can help change the world,” he concludes.

 Cost of the program is $2,000 for CEO Connection conference attendees.
-For more information or to register for the convention and Wharton program, visit: http://www.midmarketconvention.com/register/.
+Visit the convention website.

 CEO Connection is the only membership organization in the world focused exclusively on mid-market CEOs.
 It connects thousands of mid-market CEOs and leaders with each other and to people, information and resources which will help them succeed.